Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 How to Leash Train a Puppy

-You’ve just welcomed a puppy into your home.
+You’ve just welcomed a puppy into your home!
 You’re overwhelmed with figuring out food, finding a vet and thinking about training.
-There’s a lot to consider – one of the most important things you’ll need to do is teach your new pup how to safely walk on a leash.
-This will help you be able […]
+There’s a lot to consider – and one of the most important things you’ll need to do is teach your new pup how to safely walk on a leash.
+This will help you to […]

 Share article

-You’ve just welcomed a puppy into your home.
+You’ve just welcomed a puppy into your home!
 You’re overwhelmed with figuring out food, finding a vet and thinking about training.
-There’s a lot to consider – one of the most important things you’ll need to do is teach your new pup how to safely walk on a leash.
-This will help you be able to begin socializing your pup and helping them explore the world (even if it’s just your backyard or around the block at first).
+There’s a lot to consider – and one of the most important things you’ll need to do is teach your new pup how to safely walk on a leash.
+This will help you to begin socializing your pup and helping them explore the world (even if it’s just your backyard or around the block at first).
+Here are 7 actionable tips for how to leash train a puppy the right way.

-Seven steps for training your puppy to walk on a leash
+7 steps for training a puppy to walk on a leash

-Before you get started, set yourself up for success.
+Before you get started with leash training a puppy, set yourself up for success.
 Get your puppy leashed up, and make sure you have plenty of treats and/or a favorite toy handy.

 1. Start in an area with minimal distraction

-2. Start walking and see if your puppy will walk with you
+2. Begin walking and see if your puppy will walk with you

 Slowly start walking around and see if your puppy will walk with you.
 This is called shaping the behavior.
 Your puppy might catch on pretty quickly and start walking.
-When this happens tell them yes (or use your marker word or clicker) and offer a reward.
+When this happens, tell them yes (or use your marker word or clicker) and offer a reward.
 Do this a few times until your puppy has started to connect walking on a leash with getting treats.
-At this point ignore any leash biting or behaviors you don’t want.
-Just keep rewarding your puppy for walking with you.
+At this point, ignore any leash biting or behaviors you don’t want.
+Just keep rewarding your puppy for walking with you on a leash.

-3. Start using a command like “let’s walk or this way” once your puppy is walking with you
+3. Use a command like “let’s walk or this way” once your puppy is walking with you

 4. Add in the “sit” command to have your puppy sit when you stop walking